GAIB: The Bridge for Compute-Backed Real-World Yield

 Two powerful trends are converging: the rise of AI infrastructure as a capital-intensive, revenue-generating industry and the growth of DeFi as an open, programmable source of liquidity.

-Together, they set the stage for a new frontier: the financialisation of compute.
+Together, they set the stage for a new frontier: the financialisation of real-world AI infrastructure.

 GAIB’s Founding Thesis

-GAIB bridges this gap by creating a programmable yield layer that connects on-chain capital to off-chain AI and robotics infrastructure.
-It transforms physical compute assets (from GPUs and data centers to robotics fleets) into tokenised, yield-generating instruments.
-This approach redefines compute as a productive financial asset by leveraging decentralised capital to fund productive AI assets to enable a new primitive with sustained yield.
+GAIB bridges this gap by creating a programmable economic layer that connects on-chain capital to off-chain AI infrastructure.
+It transforms physical AI assets (from GPUs to robotics fleets) into tokenised, yield-generating instruments.
+This approach redefines compute and robotics as a productive financial asset by leveraging decentralised capital to fund productive AI assets to enable a new primitive with sustained yield.

-By aligning AI’s demand for capital with DeFi’s demand for transparent, verifiable yield, GAIB establishes a new, more efficient way to finance the digital economy.
-This means turning compute itself into the foundation of a new asset class.
+By aligning AI’s demand for capital with DeFi’s demand for transparent, verifiable real-world AI yield, GAIB establishes a new, more efficient way to finance the digital economy.
+This means turning compute and robotics into the foundation of a new asset class.

 The Untapped Opportunity: Compute as Canonical Yield